-In recent years, the ability to synthesize, engineer & observe materials on the nanometer length scale has led to novel phenomena and applications.
-On the other hand, modern lasers deliver powerful, ultra short pulses of light allowing us to observe the interaction of electrons and atoms on the femtosecond timescale.
+The ability to synthesize, engineer & observe low dimensional materials, with properties determined by variations on the nanometer length scale has led to novel phenomena and applications.
+On the other hand, modern lasers deliver powerful, ultrashort pulses of light allowing us to observe the interaction of electrons and atoms on the femtosecond timescale.
 Together, these technologies allow us to study new paradigms in light-matter interaction – with femtosecond temporal resolution and nanometer spatial resolution.
-In the Femtosecond Spectroscopy Unit, we direct these abilities towards four main research thrusts:
+Femtosecond Spectroscopy Unit has directed these broad capabilities towards four areas of study: